 Another of Bengal’s sweets that manages to find a place in this list is Sandesh.
 Sandesh is also made with chenna and is one of the easiest desserts to make.
 Knead Chenna until it becomes soft and creamy.
 Add sugar, saffron, and cardamom, refrigerate it for an hour, and Sandesh is ready to eat.
 A variety of flavors and fruits are added to the Sandesh to make it more exotic, like Mango, chocolate, jaggery, pistachio, pineapple, etc. This is one Indian sweet that you can eat without any guilt pangs, even if you are counting your calories.

 Milk is one of the most used ingredients in Indian sweets.
 Kheer and Phirni are creamy rice puddings that are made in every Indian household.
 In Kheer, rice is simmered in milk till it thickens.
 Then we add sugar and garnish it with saffron, cardamom, nuts, and rose petals.
 It can be served hot and cold.
 Phirni uses ground rice instead of whole rice and is always served chilled.
-It is traditionally served in earthen cups called “sakora” that lends an earthy fragrance to Phirni.
+It is traditionally served in earthen cups called “sakora” which lends an earthy fragrance to Phirni.
 It is associated with Muslim festivals like Ramadan and Eid.
 The South Indian version of Kheer is Payasam.
 No festival or wedding in South India can be complete without Payasam.

 This Maharashtrian dessert is prepared during the festival of Ganesh Chaturthi.
 It is considered to be the favorite of Lord Ganesh.
 Rice/wheat flour dumplings are stuffed with jaggery, coconut, nutmeg, & saffron and steamed to perfection.
 They are shaped using a special mold to give them the look of a fluted dumpling.
 Modak is not very popular in other regions of India.
 But if you visit Maharashtra, you must try Modak and Pooran Poli to absorb the local flavors.